carbonplan/ocr/docs/index.md

 ## License

 OCR code is released under the MIT License.
 See [LICENSE](https://github.com/carbonplan/ocr/blob/main/LICENSE) for details.

-## See [data downloads][data-downloads] for information about data licensing.
+See [data downloads](reference/data-downloads.md) for information about data licensing.